 Many riders make the argument that stock is good enough, and for many riders that's completely true.
 Riders who demand the absolute best though, turn to aftermarket components.
 While the OEM manufacturers have huge budgets and vast design resources, they must also produce a bike affordable for the majority of riders.
 Stock parts are designed to be “good enough”; OEMs can't extract the last 10% of performance out of each and every component, otherwise the bike's retail price would be astronomical.
 For this reason, nearly every component design on the motorcycle leaves room for improvement.

 This is where the aftermarket industry comes in; aftermarket companies can focus on the full performance potential of a design...
 But they often don't!
 Many have limited capabilities, limited time, and/or limited experience.
 They're often machine shops that decided to make motocross parts.
-Take the triple clamps shown here for example:
+Nothing wrong with that, but they're missing the engineering expertise to bring their designs to the next level.
+Take the triple clamps shown here, stock vs. a typical aftermarket design:

 Stock vs Aftermarket

 When you see them, the difference is obvious...
-Luxon triple clamps (Yamaha model shown here) take full advantage of the reduced manufacturing constraints of CNC machining to offer a product with a substantial performance advantage, not just a machined version of the stock parts.
+Luxon triple clamps (Kawasaki model shown here) take full advantage of the reduced manufacturing constraints of CNC machining: thru holes, various wall thicknesses, angled ribs, multiple levels, etc. This creates a product with a substantial performance advantage, not just a machined version of the stock parts.
 Our process employs an advanced engineering technique: topology optimization.

 Lighter, Stronger, with Improved Stiffness Character